mu2712/archkatas/Requirements/Functional.md

         Functionality: Customizable notifications for changes in environmental conditions, water PH levels and species health.
         Settings: Users can set preferences for frequency and types of alerts.

-  4. Data Management
+  5. Data Management

     4.1 Data Sources

-        Official government databases for regulations
-        Partnered databases for species information
-        Tide data files from vendors
+        Official government databases for regulations (Future consideration) Partnered databases for species information  (Future consideration, currently we will rely on info by fish farmers) Tide data files from vendors
     4.2 Data Update and Synchronization
         Regular updates to ensure accuracy of information.

-  5. Appendix

-    5.1 Glossary

-        Definitions of technical terms used in the document.

-    5.2 References

-        Sources of information and data used for application development.